GibbsConsulting/django-plotly-dash/docs/extended_callbacks.rst

       html.Div(id="output-one")
       ])

-  @a2.expanded_callback(
+  @a2.callback(
       dash.dependencies.Output('output-one','children'),
       [dash.dependencies.Input('dropdown-one','value')]
       )
   def callback_c(*args,**kwargs):
       da = kwargs['dash_app']
-      return "Args are [%s] and kwargs are %s" %(",".join(args),str(kwargs))
+      return "Args are [%s] and kwargs are %s" %(",".join(args), kwargs)

 The additional arguments, which are reported as the ``kwargs`` content in this example, include

 :callback_context: The ``Dash`` callback context.
 See the `documentation <https://dash.plotly.com/advanced-callbacks`_ on the content of
                    this variable.
-This variable is provided as an argument to the expanded callback as well as the ``dash.callback_context`` global variable.
+This variable is provided as an argument to the callback as well as the ``dash.callback_context`` global variable.
 :dash_app: For stateful applications, the ``DashApp`` model instance
 :dash_app_id: The application identifier.
 For stateless applications, this is the (slugified) name given to the ``DjangoDash`` constructor.